Researcher Frequently Asked Questions

 A copy of the NBB approved/signed MTA will be emailed to the Requestor upon approval.
-The NBB approved/signed MTA will be available via the "Documents" tab of the request.
+The NBB approved/signed MTA will also be available via the "Documents" tab of the request.
 The requesting institution officials will receive an unsigned copy of the MTA during the e-signature process.
 It is the responsibility of the Requestor/Investigator to download the NBB signed MTA and provide it to requesting institution officials as necessary.

 The NBB standard MTA should be used, as is, unless it is absolutely necessary to make minor changes.
 In the event that minor changes are required, the website will let you add comments or notes to each section of the MTA during the regular workflow.
 Please note that making changes to the standard MTA will lengthen the request process.